tomgrek/meteor-skeleton/README.md

 Flow Router set up and configured, with 2 demo pages each fetching different items from the database.

+Geolocation and reverse geocoding (i.e. get and display user's city).
+Not using the official mdg package as it doesn't allow callbacks.
+Just using HTML5 geolocation.

+Reactive methods (simple:reactive-methods).
+Enables data generated server-side to be displayed in templates.

 Uses Blaze layout.